 This Irish name has a fiery flair.
 Perfect for mare, stallion, or gelding, Etain means jealousy.
 This name could refer to the jealousy other people feel when they see your lovely chestnut horse or it could refer more generally to an intense love.

 Latin for “fiery one,” this pretty name prances off the tongue like an eager pony.
 This name is great for pretty chestnut ponies and fine-bones horses or for anyone who likes a little Latin flair.

 This strong Persian name represents the red flower that is the center of the flame.
 With such powerful imagery, Golnar is not a name for the faint at heart.
 This name is perfect for a strong chestnut stallion or even-tempered gelding who will never let you down.

 Hestia means hearth or fireside in Greek.
-In mythology, Hestia was the goddess of hearth and home.
+In Greek mythology, Hestia was the goddess of hearth and home.
 This name would work nicely for a chestnut horse with a calm and stable temperament or one who prefers to stay at home.

 This Hawaiian girl’s name refers to a flaming torch.
 Like a torch, this name works well for a chestnut mare or foal who has a bright personality or whose coat shines with good health.

 From the English for “born of fire,” Kenna is a good name for many chestnut horses.
 If the foal has a difficult birth or is born at sunrise or sunset, this name might be even more appropriate.

 This Arabian name comes simply from the word for flames.
 Because of its origin, the name would be particularly suitable for a chestnut Arabian horse, but this name would work well for any mare, gelding, or stallion of this coloration.